 Trump Administration Makes Major Changes To Protections For Endangered Species

 In a move that critics say will hurt plants, animals and other species as they face mounting threats, the Trump administration is making major changes to how the Endangered Species Act is implemented.
-The U.S. Department of Interior Monday announced a suite of long-anticipated revisions to the nation's premier wildlife conservation law, which is credited with bringing back the bald eagle and grizzly bears, among other species.
+The U.S. Department of Interior on Monday announced a suite of long-anticipated revisions to the nation's premier wildlife conservation law, which is credited with bringing back the bald eagle and grizzly bears, among other species.

-Republican lawmakers and industry groups celebrated the revisions, some of the broadest changes in the way the Endangered Species Act is applied in its nearly 50-year history.
+Republican lawmakers and industry groups celebrated the revisions, some of the broadest changes in the way the act is applied in its nearly 50-year history.

 They come at a moment of crisis for many of the world's plant and animal species.
 As many as 1 million species are at risk of extinction — many within decades — according to a recent U.N. report.

 Wildlife groups and Democratic lawmakers, pointing to that document, are promising to challenge the new rules in Congress and in court.
 "Now is the time to strengthen the ESA, not cripple it," said New Mexico Sen. Tom Udall on a press call.

 Interior Secretary David Bernhardt says the revisions will help conservation efforts and increase transparency around the law.

 One of the changes will allow economic costs to be taken into account while determining whether a species warrants protection.
 Another will weaken the initial protections given to species deemed to be threatened, one step shy of being endangered.

 The changes will apply only to future listing decisions.

-U.S. Commerce Secretary Wilbur Ross says the changes fit "squarely within the president's mandate of easing the regulatory burden on the American public, without sacrificing our species' protection, and recover goals."
+U.S. Commerce Secretary Wilbur Ross says the changes fit "squarely within the president's mandate of easing the regulatory burden on the American public, without sacrificing our species' protection and recovery goals."

 The Endangered Species Act has maintained broad bipartisan support since its inception in 1973, but it has long drawn the ire of some who see it as being overly restrictive to business.